matthijscox/Blog/pages/2022-07-30-embedding.md

 ### Struct types

-As the manual says on [Struct Type Correspondences](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/#Struct-Type-Correspondences).
-Structs can be passed.
+As the manual says in the section ["Struct Type Correspondences"](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/#Struct-Type-Correspondences) you can pass structs.
 Fixed size arrays in c/c++ map onto the `NTuple` in Julia.

+> Warning!
+Be absolutely certain that the Julia struct definition matches the c struct definition!

 Nested structs work just fine:
 ```julia